heavygee/hello-dalle-discordbot/dockerhub_readme.md

 The Discord DALL-E Bot leverages OpenAI's DALL-E model to generate welcome images for new members joining your Discord server.
 When a new member joins, the bot uses their avatar and a customizable prompt to create a unique welcome image, ensuring each member feels special.

 ### Features

-- **Automated Welcome Messages**: Automatically generates and sends welcome images when new members join your server.
+- **Welcome Images for New Members**: Automatically generates and sends a welcome image when new members join your server.
-- **Customizable Prompts**: Use environment variables to customize the welcome message and image generation prompt.
+- **Profile Picture Suggestion for New Members Without an Avatar**: For users without a profile picture, the bot will create one based on their username and suggest it as their profile picture.
-- **Dynamic Avatar Description**: Utilizes GPT-4 Vision capabilities to describe user avatars dynamically.
+- **Gender Sensitivity Option**: Adds personalized touches to generated images based on perceivable characteristics.
+This is an optional feature, designed to make generated images more relatable, e.g., softer colors for traditionally feminine appearances, bold styles for traditionally masculine appearances.
+This feature must be explicitly enabled using an environment variable (`GENDER_SENSITIVITY`).
-- **Secure Configuration**: Environment variables ensure sensitive information like API keys and tokens are not included in the Docker image.
+- **Image Generation**: Uses OpenAI's DALL-E to generate images and re-uploads them to Discord to avoid expiration.
 - **Wildcard Feature**: Introduces variability in the prompts with a configurable chance of using an alternate prompt (default is 0% / disabled.
 99 is max for 99% likely).
 - **Image Storage**: Saves generated welcome images to a `welcome_images` subfolder with filenames based on the username and timestamp.
-- **Delay Feature**: Adds a configurable delay (default 2 minutes) before posting the welcome image to the `welcome` channel.
-The bot will inform users in `#botspam` about the delay.
+- **Delay Feature**: Configurable delay (default 2 minutes) before posting the welcome image to the `welcome` channel.
+The bot will inform admins in `#botspam` about the delay before the image is posted.
-- **Optional Watermark**: Optionally adds a watermark to the generated images.
-The watermark can be customized using an environment variable (`WATERMARK_PATH`).
-If not set, no watermark will be added.
+- **Stealth Welcome Messages**: Optionally configure the bot to post welcome messages in the `welcome` channel as silent messages, notifying only the new user without pinging everyone else.
+This can be controlled via the `STEALTH_WELCOME` environment variable.
-- **Configurable Welcome and Profile Picture Channels**: Allows users to explicitly set channels for welcome messages and profile picture suggestions, using environment variables (`WELCOME_CHANNEL_ID` and `PROFILE_CHANNEL_ID`).
-The channels can be the same if preferred.
+- **Configurable Channels**: Allows specifying different channels for welcome images (`WELCOME_CHANNEL_ID`) and profile picture suggestions (`PROFILE_CHANNEL_ID`).
+These channels can be the same, at the user's discretion.

 ### Getting Started